Group B streptococcal (GBS) disease is a bacterial infection.

 If you test positive for GBS or are at high risk, your doctor may recommend giving you antibiotics through an IV during labor and delivery.
 Antibiotics will reduce the risk that your baby will get sick after birth.
 Even with screening and antibiotic treatment, some babies can still get GBS disease.

 It is generally not recommended that women take antibiotics before labor to prevent GBS unless GBS is identified in the urine.
-It is not as effective at preventing illness unless it is given before labor has begun.
+It is not as effective at preventing illness unless it is given after labor has begun.

 Methods to prevent GBS may include: